1 Example programs

 color : image-color?

-(polygon vertices outline-mode pen-or-color) image?
+(polygon vertices outline-mode color) image?

-vertices : (listof real-valued-posn?)
+vertices : (listof (or/c real-valued-posn? pulled-point?))

 outline-mode : (or/c 'outline "outline")